GaviBurgin/Q-Projects/README.md

 # Q-Projects

 This repository is for my **risk-neutral quantitative projects**.
-These techniques are widely used in the valuation of derivatives, hedging strategies, market risk assessment, and ensuring arbitrage-free pricing in financial models.
+These techniques are mainly used in the valuation of derivatives and hedging strategies.
 As I gain experience, I'll continue adding projects in finance and related fields.

 ## 📘 Current Project